Kuvelet/SQL_AutoParts_Catalog_Management/README.md

 ## Usage & Maintenance

 - **Routine Updates:**
-  - When new parts are introduced or catalog updates are needed, add/update the raw data in `TUF_CATALOG_AAIA` and cross-reference tables.
+  - Add or update raw fitment data in `TUF_CATALOG_AAIA` and cross-reference data in the appropriate tables as new parts are introduced or catalog changes occur.
-  - Run the `sp_TUF_Create_BuyersGuide` stored procedure to instantly rebuild the Buyers Guide for internal or external use.
+  - Execute the `sp_TUF_Create_BuyersGuide` and `sp_TUF_Create_MasterCross` stored procedures to automatically refresh the Buyers Guide and Master Cross tables, ensuring all downstream exports and integrations are up to date.

-- **Customization:**
+- **Customization & Expansion:**
-  - To support additional cross brands, simply add new columns to the cross-reference logic and update the views accordingly.
+  - To include new cross brands, extend the cross-reference columns and update the pivot logic in the relevant views and stored procedures.
-  - For further field mapping or format changes, modify the relevant view scripts.
+  - For changes to field mappings or output formats, adjust the corresponding view definitions and stored procedure logic to meet new requirements.

+- **General Maintenance:**
+  - Periodically review the catalog structure and cross-reference integrity to ensure ongoing accuracy and consistency.
+  - Document any schema changes or process updates to maintain a reliable, scalable workflow.